TERREMEMBER/znbase/docs/content/v1.3/admin/yb-docker-ctl.md

 ### Create a 1-node local cluster with RF of 1

-To create a 1-node local cluster for development and learning YugabyteDB, run the default `yb-docker-ctl` command.
+To create a 1-node local cluster for development and learning ZNbaseDB, run the default `yb-docker-ctl` command.
 By default, this creates a 1-node cluster with a replication factor (RF) of 1.
-Note that the `yb-docker-ctl create` command pulls the latest `yugabytedb/yugabyte` image at the outset, in case the image has not yet downloaded or is not the latest version.
+Note that the `yb-docker-ctl create` command pulls the latest `ZNbasedb/ZNbase` image at the outset, in case the image has not yet downloaded or is not the latest version.

 ```sh
 $ ./yb-docker-ctl create